arjyo851/TrendSpotter/README.md

 ## Contribution Guidelines

 Contributions to TrendSpotter are welcome!
 If you find any bugs, have feature suggestions, or want to make improvements, feel free to open an issue or submit a pull request.
-We follow the standard Git flow for version control.